There are a number of different services that will let you record remote conversations.

 No matter which service you choose, you might still want to use an audio editing program to finalize and master your interviews.

 Which service have you used to record interviews or do remote podcasts?
 What are your favorite features?
-Let me know in the comments!
+Share with me on Twitter!